-The Department of Mines and Petroleum established assessment timeline performance targets for its key approvals as part of its commitment to providing timeliness and certainty to proponents.
+The Department of Mines, Industry Regulation and Safety (DMIRS) established assessment timeline performance targets for its key approvals as part of its commitment to providing timeliness and certainty to proponents.
 The department publishes quarterly performance figures against these target timelines.

 |Application type||Target timeframe for decision|

 |Programme of works (prospecting/exploration)||80% within 30 business days|

 80% within 30 business days (for mine closure plans which accompany mining proposals)